Autocomplete Live Search Box using PHP, MySQL and Ajax

 autocomplete search box in php mysqlConclusion

-In this example, you have seen how we can show autocomplete suggestions or hints for a form field using Ajax before submitting the form.
+In this tutorial, you have learned how to show autocomplete suggestions for a form field using Ajax before submitting the form.
+This is helpful when you have a long list of values that cannot be shown in a dropdown field.
+This live search is fast and user-friendly.
 You can use it for any similar requirements in your project.
+I hope this will be useful to you.

 Post a Comment